 • Limitations on the type of animals that can be kept at the property

 Can I get a mortgage with a restrictive covenant?

-Yes, it’s possible to get a mortgage with a restrictive covenant but it depends on the covenants attached to the property.
+Yes, getting a mortgage with a restrictive covenant is possible, but it depends on the covenants attached to the property.